EticaAI/ais-ethics-standards/README.md

 | Worldwide <sup>[1](#f1)</sup> | Human Rights | United Nations | [International Convention on the Elimination of All Forms of Racial Discrimination](http://www.ohchr.org/Documents/ProfessionalInterest/cescr.pdf) |

 ## Transnational Law
+The following documents are used by a group of countries and should be considered in A/IS implementations in the respective regions.

+> Note that under certain circumstances, such as processing and storing personally identifiable information (PII) from citizens of such regions, they may influence A/IS implementations in other regions.

 | Region | Topic | Organization | Document |
 | --- | --- | --- | --- |